denisskin/cflashsort/README.md

 flashsort
 =========

+Fast stable in-place sorting with O(n) data moves and using O(1) memory.
 The algorithm is based on the method of bucket sort (bin sort).
-The algorithm has a run time close to linear and uses O(1) memory.

 Example
 -------